Surrogate Requirements: What Qualification do you need to be a Surrogate Mother

 Of course, family members may perform “altruistic” surrogacies in which the surrogate is mostly uncompensated with more leniency on other aspects that are “required.”
 Still, most surrogacy cases in the US are handled by surrogacy agencies that place requirements on their surrogates.

-In the remainder of this blog post, we will discuss the various requirements that gestational surrogates must meet, including the physical and mental health criteria, age restrictions, lifestyle and relationship factors, legal and residency considerations, and more.
+In the remainder of this blog post, we will discuss the various requirements that gestational carriers must meet, including the physical and mental health criteria, age restrictions, lifestyle and relationship factors, legal and residency considerations, and more.

 Surrogate Requirement Overview